We all face stress — it’s a normal and natural part of life. However, when stress becomes chronic, it can affect your physical and mental health.

 - Make an effort to be with people — when we’re feeling overwhelmed with stress, it’s easy just to withdraw.
 Fight the urge to isolate and make plans to spend time with family and friends who bring you joy.

-And remember: there is no “right” or “wrong” way to approach re-entry, as long as you’re vaccinated and using common sense.
 Let your gut be your guide and implement de-stressor techniques whenever possible to help you stay calm.
 If you need extra support during this time, make an appointment with a St. Elizabeth Primary Care Physicians.
 Our team is here to help you meet all of your physical and emotional needs.